-Southwest, WA, Medicaid Application Lawyer
+Southwest, WA, Medicaid Planning Lawyer

 Pettis Webber Pacific P.S. helps people qualify and apply for Medicaid to pay for long-term care.

-Medicaid Applications in Vancouver, WA
+Medicaid Planning in Vancouver, WA

 Medicaid qualification is multi-faceted and fraught with snags.
 Rarely is what’s said “out there” the full story.
 People hear, “Medicaid let’s you have a house,” and, “You can only have $2000,” and, “You must spend down,” or “You’ll have to divorce.”
 Be careful.
 Most who say such things are big-hearted and wanting to help.
 Unfortunately, Medicaid laws are vast and dense.
 Most with any experience in Medicaid dealings quite innocently don’t know what they don’t know.
 The four above statements are true, yet none are the full story.
 Acting on partial information about Medicaid can result in financial devastation for multiple generations.
 As specialists in Medicaid application planning in Vancouver, Washington, we advise with full information.
 We live and breathe in the Medicaid codes and the many bodies of law involved in long-term care asset protection and leveraging.